Approximate Border Location

 Practical Travel Information

 Practical planning for this route is straightforward.
 The main roads are well-maintained.
 The official currencies are the US Dollar (USD) in the United States and the Canadian Dollar (CAD) in Canada.
 Many businesses in the border towns may accept both currencies.
 Be aware of the customs limits for goods.
 The choice of which bridge to use depends on your vehicle type and destination, with the International Avenue bridge being the best choice for through traffic and the downtown bridges for local access.
+Recent traveler reports from 2025–2026 note consistently light traffic and friendly processing with no major delays or restrictions.

 Final Considerations

-The CalaisโSt.
-Stephen border crossing is a journey into the heart of a truly international community.
+The Calais–St. Stephen border crossing is a journey into the heart of a truly international community.
 It is a busy, functional checkpoint that is defined by its unique three-bridge system and the exceptionally friendly relationship between the two towns.
 It offers a passage through a beautiful landscape and a region with a deep and fascinating history.
 For the traveler, it is a gateway to the rugged beauty of Downeast Maine and the charming Fundy coast of New Brunswick.
 It is a border that is a testament to the enduring power of friendship and cooperation to transcend political divisions.